Amarmani Tripathi: Madhumita Shukla murder

 In March 2007, the case was transferred to a special court in Dehradun, where Tripathi and his wife along with three others were convicted of the murder of Madhumita Shukla on 24 October 2007.

-The court has sentenced Amarmani, his wife Madhumani and two other accused to life imprisonment.
+The court has sentenced Amarmani, his wife Madhumani, and two other accused to life imprisonment.

 In 2012, Amarmani's son Amanmani Tripathi was given a ticket by Samajwadi Party for contesting the 2012 Uttar Pradesh assembly elections.
 Amarmani managed to record a video from jail to send out a message to the constituency of Nautanwa (merged with Lakshmipur after delimitation).
-Despite a wave in favour of SP, Amanmani lost to Kaushal Kishore of Indian National Congress by a margin of 4%.
+Despite a wave in favor of SP, Amanmani lost to Kaushal Kishore of Indian National Congress by a margin of 4%.

-The son of murder convict Amarmani and his murder convict wife, Amanmani was also chargesheeted by CBI in February 2017 for murdering his wife by strangulation.
+The son of murder convict Amarmani and his murder convict wife, Amanmani was also charge-sheeted by CBI in February 2017 for murdering his wife by strangulation.